 During Honours, students must produce a research report of not more than 10 000 words (i.e. around 30-35 pages).
-This work is carefully scaffolded and supported, and constitutes one fifth of your final mark.
+This work is carefully scaffolded and supported and constitutes one-fifth of your final mark.
 You should choose a topic that fits the research areas available in the department.
-You will be assigned a one or two supervisors who have expertise in your research area.
+You will be assigned one or two supervisors who have expertise in your research area.

-During Master's or a PhD, students are expected to complete their research proposals and have them approved by the Humanities Higher Degrees Committee in their first year of study.
+During Master's or a PhD, students are expected to complete their research proposals and have them approved by the Humanities Higher Degrees Committee.
+This is expected to happen in the first six months of a Master's degree or the first year of a PhD.
 Once the research proposal is complete, students should begin work on their theses.
-Master's half-theses are usually 65-90 pages long and PhD theses are typically 200-300 pages long.